K40Nano/K40Nano/README.md

 There are a couple basic parser classes these take a filename or fileobject and a controller. `parse_png` within the `PngParser` class parses a png file scanline by scanline and feeds that information to the Plotter, it does this directly via by reading the PNG directly, and iterating through the file and returning the relevant commands as it reads the file.
 There's very little memory footprint and even a tiny device can write a massive file.

 `parse_egv` within the `EgvParser` class reads the egv file and applies that to the Plotter.
 The `NanoPlotter` would then turn these commands back into .egv data and send it to the laser.
 Since the only way we interact is through the API, the .EGV files do not have any special priority.
 They are simply files containing vector data, and are treated as such.
-This is requried because NanoPlotter needs to know the current state, so it cannot have something else altering that state without it knowing.
+This is required because NanoPlotter needs to know the current state, so it cannot have something else altering that state without it knowing.

 Several other parsers could be added along these same lines, basically anything that takes in vector-like data.
 The idea being simply accept a filename or fileobject then parse that applying the relevant commands to the API and having it the API handle it.
-It's all properly encapsolated and isolated.
+It's all properly encapsulated and isolated.

 CLI (Command Line Interface)
 ---
 The API is nice, but we will likely just want the functionality.
 I've provided a Nano CLI.
-This is not intended to be exclusive or definitative, but go ahead and ask more to be built on it.
+This is not intended to be exclusive or definitative, but go ahead and ask more to be built on it (raise an issue).
 It is built on the concept of a stack.
 Namely you have a list of commands you can list them with (-l), you can load files with a wildcard "-i \*.EGV" and it should load those files.
 So for example, if you wanted to run a series of 25 jobs, with 30 seconds between each.
-You would call "Nano.py -m <x> <y> -e -i my_job.egv -w 30 -p 25 -e" which would add a rapid move to the stack, execute that, add my_job.egv to the stack, add a wait 30 seconds to the stack then duplicate the stack 25 times, allowing you to perform an automated task (or burn the same thing 25 times, with a some amount of switching / cool off time).
+You would call "Nano.py -m <x> <y> -e -i my_job.egv -w 30 -p 25 -e" which would add a move to the stack, execute that, add my_job.egv to the stack, add a wait of 30 seconds to the stack then duplicate the stack 25 times, allowing you to perform an automated task (or burn the same thing 25 times, with a some amount of switching / cool off time).

 * -i [\<input-\*\>]\*, loads egv/png files
 * -o [<egv/png/svg>|"print"|"mock"]?, sets output method
 * -p [n], sets the number of passes